AnthonyCxx/Notes-and-Writeups/C#/DataTypes/TypeCasting.md

 # Type Casting in C#
-C# provides a class, [_System.Convert_](https://docs.microsoft.com/en-us/dotnet/api/system.convert?view=net-5.0), that allows you to convert base datatypes (ints, doubles, chars) into each other.
+C# provides a class, [_System.Convert_](https://docs.microsoft.com/en-us/dotnet/api/system.convert?view=net-5.0), that allows you to convert base datatypes (ints, doubles, chars) into each other via the class methods.
+I will not cover every datatype here, only the common ones.
+Reference [this Microsoft guide](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/) for all the methods.